SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Introduction

 \section{Introduction}

-The fields of 3D human perception~\cite{kanazawa2018end,kolotouros2019learning,kocabas2020vibe,kocabas2021pare,zeng2022smoothnet,zeng2022deciwatch,pang2022benchmarking} and human reconstruction~\cite{peng2021neural,peng2021animatable,kwon2021neural,hong2022eva3d} have become increasingly important, but the lack of available data has limited their development.
+The fields of 3D human perception~\cite{kanazawa2018end,kolotouros2019learning,kocabas2020vibe,kocabas2021pare,zeng2021learning,pang2022benchmarking} and human reconstruction~\cite{peng2021neural,peng2021animatable,kwon2021neural,hong2022eva3d,hong2022avatarclip} have become increasingly important, but the lack of available data has limited their development.
 Collecting real human data on a large scale is challenging due to privacy concerns and time constraints.
 Therefore, exploring the use of synthetic human datasets has become a critical avenue of research.

 Despite the great potential, existing synthetic datasets~\cite{Varol2017LearningFS,patel2021agora,bazavan2021hspace,cai2021playing} suffer from limitations such as the number of available human models and the quality of annotations.
 The main reason lies in that synthetic human datasets rely on real scans for rendering, which poses three key obstacles.
-Firstly, it is challenging to expand the types of body shape, pose and clothing available in the dataset.
+Firstly, it is challenging to expand the types of body shapes, poses, and clothing available in the dataset.
 Secondly, as the human models are scanned with clothing, the 3D annotations obtained through fitting are prone to errors.
 Thirdly, it is difficult to obtain annotations of body and clothing separately.
 To address these issues, we develop a new synthetic dataset termed \name.
-The dataset includes \scale million frames with corresponding ground-truth 3D human body annotations.
-It covers 10,000 human body models, 2,000 actions, 4 viewpoints, and 6 styles of scenes.
+The dataset includes \Scale million frames with corresponding ground-truth 3D human body annotations.
+It covers 10,000 human body models, \ScaleMotion motions, and \ScaleSeq video clips with {\ScaleSMPL}M SMPL/SMPL-X annotations.